 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where kazanskyite typically forms.
+Look in alkaline igneous rocks country, the host setting where kazanskyite typically forms.
 If you start seeing nepheline, aegirine, microcline in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.